arezabfn/movieCenter/README.md

 3- You Must Set Project Name 'MovieCenter' Not 'MovieCenter-main'

+4- For Upload File Without Limited You Must Change Two Value in 'php.ini'

+;Maximum allowed size for uploaded files. upload_max_filesize = 40M //You Must Change This Value

+; Must be greater than or equal to upload_max_filesize post_max_size = 40M 	  //You Must Change This Value

 ------------------------------------------------------------------------------------------------------------------------
 * I Put a query named 'video.sql' in the project path, which you can inject into the database and create the table
 ------------------------------------------------------------------------------------------------------------------------